the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-dmp.md

 ### 3. Type of data storage used and back up procedures that are in place
 * Check the {ref}`data storage and organisation section<rr-rdm-storage>` for storage and back-up solutions and ways to organise your files
-* Check if there are any **costs** associated with your project
-    * Preferred storage solution (during and after the project, see below)
-    * Personnel costs (if you need a data manager to manage more sensitive or large quantities of data)
-    * Software licenses (such as Electronic Lab Notebooks, see the {ref}`Open notebooks section<rr-open-notebooks>`
-    * You can use this [checklist for costs](https://www.ukdataservice.ac.uk/media/622368/costingtool.pdf) as a guidance
 * Keeping track of who made specific changes in your data/code will be important, particularly for code.
 See the {ref}`Version Control chapter<rr-vcs>` for more information.
 * Determine who has access to the data and who grants access.